-Learning how to construct a chicken run from scratch needs planning, time, and money.
+Learning how to construct a chicken run from scratch requires planning, time, and money.
 To help you provide a comfortable home for your chickens, we listed 15 different DIY Chicken Run Ideas to choose from to get you started.

 This easy-to-build chicken coop is ideal for people who are new to the poultry-keeping hobby.
 The right tools will make this project simple for you to complete in a short amount of time.